 Accepting Reality

-It is amazing that there are so many people, particularly environmentalists, who acknowledge the dangers of climate change.
+Amazingly, there are so many people, particularly environmentalists, who acknowledge the dangers of climate change.
 The number of scoffers decreases by the day.
 Yet these same people look to energy technology that is decades old.
-Solar power, wind power, and even nuclear fusion have been considered as power sources to replace hydrocarbon based fuels.
-Yet each of these has their problems when going from the theoretical to the practical.
+Solar power, wind power, and nuclear fusion have been considered power sources to replace hydrocarbon-based fuels.
+Yet each has problems when going from the theoretical to the practical.
+For instance, solar power is limited by its dependence on sunlight, wind power by its intermittent nature, and nuclear fusion by the challenge of containing and controlling the high-energy reactions.

 Denying History

-The Information Age with all its technological advances has been applying existing knowledge of physics and electromagnetics in the search for a more efficient and environmentally safe form of energy production.
-But a look at history shows that in many cases inventions and discoveries were created before the underlying principles were fully understood.
-In other words, the inventions worked based on existing knowledge but the complete science was understood years later.
+With all its technological advances, the Information Age has leveraged our knowledge of physics and electromagnetics to seek a more efficient and environmentally safe form of energy production.
+This is a testament to our progress.
+However, a historical review reveals many inventions and discoveries before the underlying principles were fully understood.
+In other words, these innovations worked based on existing knowledge, and the complete science was understood years later.
+This should inspire us to keep pushing the boundaries of our understanding.

-For example, a discoverer jumps in a ship and sails west with the scientific knowledge of the time being that the world is flat and the ship will go over the edge.
-If they had known Euclidean Geometry they would have been able to calculate the curvature of the Earth and horizon, and arrive at the conclusion the Earth was not flat.
+Imagine this: a discoverer embarks on a journey with the scientific belief that the world is flat and the boat will sail over the edge.
+If they had possessed the knowledge of Euclidean Geometry, they could have calculated the curvature of the Earth and the horizon, leading to the conclusion that the Earth is not flat.
+This example serves as a powerful reminder to always question our existing knowledge and remain open to new discoveries.

 Why Not Free Energy Generators?

-If we are going to free ourselves from our current limitations to solve the energy and climate change challenges, we will need to lean more towards what is possible and less on what we believe we know to be the answer.
-The idea of Zero Point Energy may be ignored or even ridiculed, but more than a few people dared to demonstrate what seemed impossible is indeed possible.
+If we are to free ourselves from our current limitations and solve the energy and climate change challenges, we will need to lean more towards the possible and less on what we believe to be the answer.
+The idea of Zero Point Energy may be ignored or even ridiculed, but more than a few people have dared to demonstrate that what seemed impossible is indeed possible.